setms/book/docs/requirements/digest.md

 # Digest of requirements literature

+In this section we review the generally accepted knowledge around requirements for software systems.

+## Definitions

 ```admonish tldr title="Definition"
 **Requirements** are a specification of what should be implemented.
 They are descriptions of how the system should behave, or of a system property or attribute.